 Lichen Sclerosus Treatment in Charlotte, NC

 Lichen sclerosus is a somewhat rare skin condition that causes chronic inflammation of the skin on or around the external genitalia.
 This disorder can appear in other areas of the body, though it most commonly affects tissues of the genitals and anus and can lead to sexual dysfunction if left untreated.
-Dr. Tapscott is a fellowship-trained board-certified urologist with extensive experience diagnosing and treating patients for lichen sclerosus.
-Call to schedule your appointment at her Huntersville, NC office today!
+Dr. Tapscott is a board-certified urologist with fellowship training at the Cleveland Clinic.
+Dr. Tapscott has extensive experience diagnosing and treating patients for lichen sclerosus.

 Any person can be diagnosed with lichen sclerosus, however, the disorder is particularly common among women who are approaching puberty, or those who have reached postmenopause.
 Men are also at risk for lichen sclerosus, especially those who are uncircumcised.

 There is no exact cause of this condition, and it is impossible to predict if a certain person will or will not experience problems with lichen sclerosus at some point in their life.
 Research suggests that this skin disorder is related to a variety of factors, including the person’s genetics, hormone levels, and possible dysfunctions of their immune system.

 This skin disorder is characterized by white patches of skin that look much thinner compared to any healthy surrounding tissue.
 Because lichen sclerosus usually develops in the genital area, these skin discolorations may go weeks if not months without being detected.